-The Unjust Steward Explained
+The Unjust Steward Explained May 10

 And he said also unto his disciples, There was a certain rich man, which had a steward; and the same was accused unto him that he had wasted his goods.

 And he called him, and said unto him, How is it that I hear this of thee? give an account of thy stewardship; for thou mayest be no longer steward.

 Then the steward said within himself, What shall I do? for my lord taketh away from me the stewardship: I cannot dig; to beg I am ashamed.

 I am resolved what to do, that, when I am put out of the stewardship, they may receive me into their houses.

 So he called every one of his lord's debtors unto him, and said unto the first, How much owest thou unto my lord?

 And he said, An hundred measures of oil.
 And he said unto him, Take thy bill, and sit down quickly, and write fifty.

-Luke 16:7 Then said he to another, And how much owest thou?
+Then said he to another, And how much owest thou?
 And he said, An hundred measures of wheat.
 And he said unto him, Take thy bill, and write fourscore.

-Luke16:9 And I say unto you, Make to yourselves friends of the mammon of unrighteousness; that, when ye fail, they may receive you into everlasting habitations.
+And I say unto you, Make to yourselves friends of the mammon of unrighteousness; that, when ye fail, they may receive you into everlasting habitations.

-This is how it seems when we look through at it with western eyes.
-But back in this day & time the steward was in charge of collecting debts owed to his master.
-The way a steward made his money was on a commission basis, he charged whatever he thought he could get.
-Apparently, he was charging a very high percentage, double the debt.
+Have you ever wondered about this parable?
+It looks like the servant is destroying the master's wealth & then the master commends him for his actions.
+But back in this day & time, the steward was in charge of collecting debts owed to his master.
+The way a steward made his money was on a commission basis, and he charged whatever he thought he could get.
+He was setting a very high percentage, double the debt.